Price: | $13.50 |

 Entertainment Reviews:

-There is, amid the frat-basement scheme, a thesis statement: With every electronic leap forward, the wick on our attention span shortens, blackens, takes longer to spark.
+Rating: 4/5 -- There is, amid the frat-basement scheme, a thesis statement: With every electronic leap forward, the wick on our attention span shortens, blackens, takes longer to spark.
 In other words, smart about being stupid and stuffed with substantial laughs.
+Full Review

 The Film Yap